-Recently, I was tasked with a challenging assignment on one of our Oracle ATG Web Commerce projects.
-A client of ours decided to opt out of OOTB Endeca’s RefinementMenu cartridge and asked us to make RefinementMenu work slightly (or one might think significantly) different from its originally designed functionality.
-I will first describe how Endeca’s RefinementMenu cartridge works and then explain how I made the cartridge work according to client’s requirements.
+Recently, I was tasked with a challenging assignment on one of our Oracle e-commerce platform projects was the client of ours decided to opt out of OOTB Endeca’s RefinementMenu cartridge and asked us to make it work slightly different from its original version.
+I will first describe how Endeca’s RefinementMenu cartridge works and then explain how I made it work in accordance with client’s needs.

-Let’s see how the navigation panel changes after we apply some refinement.
-We use OOTB RefinementMenuHandler to fill the guided navigation panel.
+Let’s see how it changes after we apply some refinement.
+We use OOTB RefinementMenuHandler to fill guided navigation panel.

-The client also wants the system to display a message if a combination of refinements returns zero results that reads as follows: “No results found.
+The client also wants the system to display a message if a set of refinements returns zero results that read as follows: “No results found.
 Please try to adjust filtering criteria.”

-The solution we found to meet the client’s requirement was to use the ATG session scoped component and make a specific map structure to save this facet data during the user navigation process.
-We called this map structure guidedNavigationSnapshots.
+The solution we found to meet the client’s need was to use an ATG session scoped component and make a specific map structure to save this facet data during the user navigation process.
+We named this map structure guidedNavigationSnapshots.

 As a key in this map stands a combination of navigation filters, search filters, and user segments.
-These navigation and search filters are retrieved from the UrlNavigationState object.
-Navigation and search filters correspond to a given state of the guided navigation panel.
+These both filters are retrieved from UrlNavigationState object.
+Both filters correspond to a given state of a guided navigation panel.
 User segments divide various types of listing pages.
-Guided navigation panels are associated with a value in this map, where every value has a List type.
-So when a user goes on the listing page for the first time, a special droplet is invoked in order to put guided navigation panel snapshot to the guidedNavigationSnapshots map.
+Guided navigation panels are identified by a value in this map, where every value has a List type so, when a user goes on the listing page for the first time, a special droplet is invoked in order to insert a guided navigation panel snapshot to guidedNavigationSnapshots map.

-Let’s suppose there is a website that sells books and magazines.
-Suppose the user goes on the listing page for the first time.
-Search filters and user segments are empty but navigation filters hold a filter for the selection “Category: Books”.
-After the user applies some refinement (e.g. by the author J-P. Desmoulins), navigation filters change to the following: “books_dimval_id+Desmoulins_dimval_id”.
+Let’s suppose there is a website that sells books and magazines the user goes on a listing page for the first time, search filters and user segments are empty, but navigation filters hold a filter for the option “Category: Books”, after, the user applies some refinement (for example by the author J-P. Desmoulins), navigation filters change to the following: “books_dimval_id+Desmoulins_dimval_id”.
 We want to obtain the original navigation panel before the author J-P. Desmoulins was selected.
-In order to obtain it from the map, we need to form the right key of the guidedNavigationSnapshots map.
-Since navigation filters array is filled by the NavigationStateBuilder in the order of refinement selection, we need to remove the last filter from the array and create a key from these filters and segments.
-Using this key, we obtain the guided navigation panel we need.
-The only remaining thing to do is to populate the refinement links on the retrieved navigation panel using the NavigationState object for the current request.
-The RefinementBuilder can help solve this problem.
+In order to obtain it from the map, we have to form the suitable key of the guidedNavigationSnapshots map because navigation filters array is filled by the NavigationStateBuilder in the order of refinement selection, we need to remove the last filter from the array and create a key from these filters and segments.
+Using this key, we obtain the guided navigation panel that we need the only remaining thing to do is to populate the refinement links on the retrieved navigation panel using the NavigationState object for the current request.
+The RefinementBuilder can help solve this issue.

-After that, the user can select Travel refinement from the genre facet.
-To get the right panel the last navigation filter needs to be removed and a snapshot key by these filters needs to be formed.
-Then we have to check if guidedNavigationSnapshots contains this key.
+After that, the user can select Travel refinement from the genre facet to get the proper panel the last navigation filter needs to be removed and a snapshot key by these filters needs to be formed.
+Then we must check if guidedNavigationSnapshots contains this key.
 If so, we will retrieve the value for the key; if not, we will remove the last navigation filter again until the end of the array.
-If no data is retrieved from the map, then current guided navigation panel should be put to the guidedNavigationSnapshots map.
+If no data is retrieved from the map, then-current guided navigation panel should be added to the guidedNavigationSnapshots map.